irsat000/CAI-Tools/README.md

 This turns your chats into example chat/definition format so you can re-use them, both in CAI and Pygmalion AI.
 It downloads a .txt file, which is a text document.
 All you need to do is copy paste the content.

 If you are in View Chat Histories page, it will download the entire history in this format.
 If you are in a conversation page, it will download only that chat.
-###### Download Settings
-It downloads an .html file.
-Even if a public character's settings are hidden, you can still download it and click on it to view it in browser.
-You will see the settings in key-value pairs.
-Definitions(chat examples) won't be showed unfortunately.
 ###### Passive
 Shows up to 999 chats in "View Chat Histories".
 You can download it all.
 The limit they put was originally 50.